 BEFORE DON JUAN DE MARCO, there was Pepé Le Pew, the world’s greatest lover.
 Or so the skunk thunk.
 Monsieur Le Pew was introduced to moviegoers in 1945, where he was a hit!
 Warner Brothers signed him to a long-term contract that made him a regular member of the casts of Looney Tunes and Merrie Melodies.
 Pepé never looked back!
 1

-After he achieved fame on the big screen in the ’40s and ’50s, he became even better known as a staple of The Bugs Bunny Show in the ’60s!
+After he achieved fame on the big screen in the ’40s and ’50s in Looney Tunes and Merrie Melodies, he became even better known as a staple of The Bugs Bunny Show in the ’60s!
 Along with the Warner mainstays (Bugs, Daffy, Porky, Elmer, etc.), televising the cartoons also made big stars out of the Speedy Gonzalez, Foghorn Leghorn and Henry, Tweety Pie and Sylvester, the Tasmanian Devil, Yosemite Sam, Marvin Martina, and especially Road Runner and Wiley Coyote.

-The humor ranges from the zany reasonably subtle double entendres, which went way over the heads of adolescents watching television fifty years ago!
+The humor ranges from the zany to reasonably subtle double-entendres, which went way over the heads of adolescents watching television fifty years ago!

 The French skunk dedicated his life’s efforts to the pursuit of the joys and mysteries of L’Amour.
 Alas, poor Le Pew had several major issues that made that pursuit somewhat difficult: “his malodorous scent, and his refusal to take No! for an answer.

 He was blissfully convinced that the girl was flirting with him, even when she rejected his advances to the point of physically assaulting him.”

 His refusal to recognize rejection seems to have been based on the fact that Pepé is hardly the brightest bulb in any room.
 And his continually confusing a cat for a skunk could indicate that he has no sense of smell!
 2